 1. Every Startup Should Know the Importance of Customer Service

 According to Hsieh, startups and entrepreneurs should utilize the telephone as part of their customer service efforts.
-Although just 5% of their sales come from phone calls, the Zappos CEO says that every call is a chance for businesses to improve both their service and relations with customers.
-He believes that this effort will eventually have a return in the form of a loyal customer who was more than pleased with being provided so much care and attention.
+Although just 5% of their sales come from phone calls.
+The Zappos CEO says that every call is a chance for businesses to improve both their service and relations with customers.
+He believes that this effort will eventually have a return in the form of a loyal customer who more than pleased with being provided so much care and attention.

-How It’s Done – While most startups and entrepreneurs are focused on the service or product, Hsieh advises that the customer should still be a priority.
+While most startups and entrepreneurs focused on the service or product.
+Hsieh advises that the customer should still be a priority.
 In fact, Tony claims to be more passionate about providing excellent customer service than he is about the shoes that Zappos sell!

 Takeaway – The rewards of customer service are not always tangible but they always matter.

 Zappos has such an unusual approach to company culture but these unorthodox ways have created a very strong sense of togetherness and identity in the company.
 Company employees are consistently urged to interact with each other and the company asks some very peculiar yet telling questions during interviews.

 For example, in many interviews, potential Zappos employees ask if they broke company rules in order to get a job done.
 Also, as part of “security measures”, existing employees are required to answer familiarity questions about their work colleagues and the results are recorded.
 In other words, Zappos encourages employees to get to know each other or find themselves locked out of their computers!